schitresh/computer_science/networks/5_network_security/7_message_authentication_codes.md

   - If it is authentic, the received and computed hashes will match

 ## RSA Algorithm
+- RSA is the acronym for the names of the developers
 - Asymmetric cryptography algorithm
   - Means that it works on two different keys: public key & private key
   - Considered very secure and widely used